A leading member of the British Jewish establishment has written:

-The Rabbi was Claude Montefiore, the Board of Deputies President was David Alexander, the journalist was Lucien Wolf and Edwin Montagu was Secretary of State for India in Lloyd George’s wartime cabinet.
+The establishment Jew was Claude Montefiore, the Board of Deputies President was David Alexander, the journalist was Lucien Wolf and Edwin Montagu was Secretary of State for India in Lloyd George’s wartime cabinet.
 Hardly inconsequential figures.

 They were all writing in the months leading up to the publication of the Balfour Declaration in November 1917.
 Sixty-seven deliberately vague words that get blamed for a great deal of trouble.
 And rightly so.

 “His Majesty’s government view with favour the establishment in Palestine of a national home for the Jewish people, and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country.”

 Don’t be fooled into thinking that the Balfour Declaration was nothing but the British government’s gesture of good will in recognition of centuries of Jewish suffering.
 That’s how the new Balfour100 website, set up as a Jewish cross communal resource, likes to present it.

 “Balfour 100 acknowledges with gratitude the foresight of Lord Arthur Balfour and the British government of Lloyd George.
 In the midst of the Great War, they looked to the future and chose to recognise the longing of the Jewish people to re-establish its national homeland in the land of Israel.”

 You can only understand Balfour by studying British imperialism; the international power politics of the First World War; the history of Western European Colonialism; 2,000 years of Christian/Jewish relations; Christian Zionism; Enlightenment ideas of human rights; and the divisions within the Jewish community over the best response to European antisemitism.